cq2-co/cq2/README.md

    alt="CQ2 meta"
 />

-CQ2 is a document discussion tool, designed for thoughtfulness and coherence.
+CQ2 is a document collaboration tool, designed for thoughtfulness and coherence.
 [Learn more](https://cq2.co).

 > [!IMPORTANT]
 > CQ2 is under active development, and is currently in beta.